austanss/micron/CONTRIBUTING.md

 ## Cross Compiler

-microCORE builds using the `x86_64-elf-gcc` cross-compiler.
-You cannot install this cross compiler through prebuilt packages, as the compiler used specifically for microCORE is built with special options.
+micron's kernel builds using the `x86_64-elf-gcc` cross-compiler.
+You cannot install this cross compiler through prebuilt packages, as the compiler used specifically for micron's kernel is built with special options.

 See [this document](docs/CROSS-COMPILER.md) for more info.